Categories

 If you end up spending some of this cash, the next trip out includes a stop at the bank.

-Think you can just eyeball it?
-It is incredible how only a few inches off or “pretty close” from eyeballing it outside the trailer can feel like you’re walking around with vertigo inside the trailer.
 Just try pouring a cup of water or cracking an egg into a frying pan and you’ll realize how “being not quite level” can really affect your stay, not to mention that your tanks may not fully empty on an angle, or your propane fridge may not cool properly.

 For the most part, a magnetic level sitting on the tongue helps us get level front to back, and then sit this on the back bumper as we’re jacking up the stabilizers to get side to side.